CsarNarciso/Chat-Web/README.md

 ## What's comming next?
 - Security (JWT, OAuth2.0)
-- Cloud (AWS S3 Bucket for Media service, Gateway, RDS, and EC2 instances).
+- Integration with Cloud (AWS S3 Bucket for Media service, Gateway, RDS, or EC2 instances).
 - Three different DBs (NoSQL Cassandra for Chat, Relational MySQL for User service, and PostgreSQL for Social).
 - A Redis Cache instance for each services that requires it (this is most for optimization handling learning propouses, because, even if the real architecture is intended to work in this way, there is no need of all these instances for a local project, how can we have 3 reddis instances, and 3 different DBs running at the same time in our machine, without get overheating?).
-- Client SPA (Frontend Angular)
+- Client SPA (Frontend Angular/React)
+- A Jenkins pipeline.
-- Jenkins Deployment Pipeline
+- Deployment and hosting (somewhere).

 ## Technologies